reduxjs/redux/docs/faq/ImmutableData.md

 Accordingly, `combineReducers` will not set its `hasChanged` flag, even though the state has changed.
 If none of the other reducers return a new, updated state slice, the `hasChanged` flag will remain set to false, causing `combineReducers` to return the _existing_ root state object.

-The store will still be updated with the new values for the root state, but because the root state object itself is still the same object, libraries that bind to Redux, such as React-Redux, will not be aware of the state’s mutation, and so will not trigger a wrapped component’s re-rendering.
+The store will still be updated with the new values for the root state, but because the root state object itself is still the same object, libraries that bind to Redux, such as React-Redux, will not be aware of the state’s mutation, and so will not re-render the subscribed components.

+Redux Toolkit's `configureStore` adds a development-only immutability check middleware that throws an error when a reducer mutates state, so this class of bug is caught immediately rather than showing up as a component that does not update.

 #### Further Information